davetron5000/naildrivin5.com/_posts/2016-01-13-hierarchy-of-software-needs.md

 If you regularly work with web technologies, you've no-doubt pulled your hair out dealing with the technologies used for front-end development (and, let's be honest, back-end development, too :).
 Almost everything about front-end work feels terrible, from the weakness of JavaScript as a language, to the myriad half-documented tools that all somehow manage to do less than `make`, to the absolute bizarre notion that we are building user interfaces with technologies designed to write term papers.

 But *why*  are these experiences unpleasant?
-I would argue simply that they don't full meet our needs as programmers.
+I would argue simply that they don't fully meet our needs as programmers.
 And we can think about those needs as a hierarchy, each need building on the need below it.

 <!-- more -->